KnapsackPro/docs.knapsackpro.com/docs/ruby/knapsack/readme.md

 `CI_NODE_INDEX` - index of current CI node starts from 0.
 Second CI node should have `CI_NODE_INDEX=1`.

+Note some CI providers like GitLab CI have the same name of environment variable like `CI_NODE_INDEX` which starts from 1 instead of 0.
+Knapsack gem will automatically pick it up and change from 1 to 0 to make knapsack work.

 ### Passing arguments to rake task

 #### Passing arguments to rspec